Tatyanac94/my-favorite-books/README.md

  [My Live Site on Vercel](https://my-favorite-books-ten.vercel.app/)

-This is a Next.js application named [Project Name].
+This is a Next.js application named My Favorite Books.
 It includes a simple home page with navigation links styled using Tailwind CSS.

 ## How to Run

 1. Clone the repository: git clone [repository URL]